atdd-bdd/GherkinExecutorForJava/details.md

 ```

 Note that the test file only references the class with all string attributes.
 The glue code is the place to
-convert the string object  into a `TemperatureComparisonInternal` object using the supplied method.
+convert the string object  into a `FandCInternal` object using the supplied method.

 ### Notes